tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/客户端 API/SDK API（新版）/SDK API（iOS & Mac）_intl_en.md

 | [getTotalUnreadMessageCount](https://im.sdk.qcloud.com/doc/en/categoryV2TIMManager_07Conversation_08.html#abe76208f616713a09df582a6c1665d38) | Gets the total unread message count. |

 ## User Profile APIs
-You can use the following APIs to query user profiles, modify your profile, and block messages from a specified user (i.e., adding a specified user to the blocklist).
+You can use the following APIs to query user profiles, modify your profile, and block messages from a specified user (that is, adding a specified user to the blocklist).

 | API      | Description                         |
 |---------|---------|